2021 line-up coming soon!

-Many exhibitions are still available to view online.
-Please sign up to our e-newsletter via our home page and follow us on social media for updates.
+Many exhibitions from 2020 are available to view online, please sign up to our e-newsletter via our home page or follow us on social media for updates.

 Helen Muspratt Photographer

 Blackwell Hall, Weston Library, Broad Street, OX1 3BG

 See the Bodleian site for a link to a film about the exhibition

 The pioneering photographer, Helen Muspratt (1907–2001) produced some of the most astonishing images of the twentieth century.

 This exhibition explores an extraordinary body of work in many different styles and genres from experimental photography using techniques such as solarisation, to social documentary and studio portraiture.